sudeepraja/sudeepraja.github.io/_posts/2017-09-20-EfronStein.md

 \end{align}$$

 So far, I haven't seen this inequality in any text or paper.
 If no else has seen it and it is new, then $$\text{YAY!}$$ Otherwise $${}_\text{yay!}$$.
 Hopefully some statistician or researcher can tell me if its a known result.
 Or better yet, uses it for their work.

+Follow up post containing a more elegant result:[A Family of Efron-Stein Like Lower bounds for Variance](https://sudeepraja.github.io/EfronStein2/).